input-output-hk/vrf-optimisation-tests/VRF_BATCH.md

 Note that this performance only considers steps 4 and 5 of the algorithm (see above).
 This does not represent the time of verifying 1024 proofs.

+### On the purity of VRF batching
+It is of interest to mantain the purity of the VRF verification intact.
+If for batch verification we require a source of randomness to divide each of the verifying equations, this purity would be lost.
+Hence, we explore how would be the best way to compute this randomness in a deterministic manner.
+The important property of this deterministic randomness generation, is that the value can only be known to the verifier.
+Which raises the question---what value(s) can we use to deterministically (by the means of hash function) generate this randomness?

+* The inputs to the verification function are the public key, the proof itself, and the string used to generated randomness.
+All these values are known to the prover, and there cannot be used (uniquely).
+* This means that there is nothing `linked` to the proof itself that can be used to produce the batch verification scalars.
+* We would therefore require the verifier to introduce a secret which would then be used to hash multiple times to generate the different randomness.
+If we generate this secret randomly, we are back at square one (and a half--- in this case we only need to generate randomness once).